Where is the school located?

 Do I need immunizations?

 All enrolled students should be completely immunized against polio, measles, mumps, rubella, tetanus, Hep A and Hep B. We REQUIRE each student to be up-to-date on all childhood immunizations.

 Is Room and Board provided?

 Yes, for single students.
-Housing and food is included in the tuition rate.
 Students live in community in our dormitories (apartments or houses) and they take turns preparing meals with different teams sharing responsibilities.
 Married students are required to provide their own housing.
-Newlife provides a cost-of-living-allowance (COLA) credit each semester for married students.

 Do I need to bring textbooks?